kaparelos/jquery.inactivity/README.md

 });
 ```

-And that's how you unattach the plugin
+And that is how you unattach the plugin from the jQuery element

 ```javascript
 // unattach from document